guksudaykiran/project2/readme.md

-this was done in local computer.
+this was done in local computer.git s